neetche/hurl/CONTRIBUTING.md

 - any new features is coherent with Hurl core values,
 - you don't waste time on a feature that will not fit Hurl,
-- all options have been considered if possible
+- all options have been considered if possible.

 ## Pull Requests